microsoft/EdgeML/tools/SeeDot/README.md

 After training, the learned parameters are stored in this directory in a specific format.
 For FastGRNN, the learned parameters are `W`, `U`, `Bg`, `Bh`, `FC`, `FCBias`, `zeta` and `nu`.
 These parameters are numpy arrays (.npy).
 The model files must be present in the directory `model/<algo>/<dataset>`.

-The compiler output is present in `temp` directory for x86, `arduinodump` directory for arduino, and `m3dump` directory for m3.
+The compiler output is present in the `temp` directory for x86, the `arduinodump` directory for arduino, and the `m3dump` directory for m3.

 ## Getting started: Quantizing FastGRNN on usps10